bondeanikets/Social-Circle-and-User-Personality-based-Recommendation-System/README.md

 The latest changes are mantained on the master branch

+* All the codes are present in the notebook "project.ipynb" in the Master folder

+* The processed datasets, initial conditions for the gradient descent, standalone codes are present in the "one_category_dataset" folder.

+Note: Please clone the entire Master directory to retain the strucutre of the code and avoid any dependencies.

 **Setting up environment**

 You will need to install the following packages on you python environment